Red wine: Racking

 Once the MLF is complete, the red wine is usually racked (decanted) off its lees (dead yeast cells and other solids), and has sulfur dioxide preservative added to avoid oxidation and bacterial spoilage.
+This process also helps to naturally clarify the wine and enhance its stability by separating it from sediment.

 Aging

-Most red wine is aged for some period before bottling, though this can vary from a few days, in the case of Beaujolais Nouveau to 18 months or more in the case of top Bordeaux reds.
+Most red wine is aged for some period before bottling, though this can vary from a few days, in the case of Beaujolais Nouveau, to 18 months or more in the case of top Bordeaux reds.
 Aging can take place in stainless-steel or concrete tanks, or in small or large oak barrels.
 The latter impart some flavour to the wine as a function of their age and size (small, new barrels give more flavour than large, older barrels).

 Fining and stabilization

 Red wines sometimes undergo fining, which is designed to clarify the wine and sometimes to correct faults such as excess tannin.
 Fining agents include egg white and gelatin.
 Some red wines, particularly those designed for early drinking, are cold stabilized so as to prevent the precipitation of unsightly tartrate crystals in the bottle.